natalieagus/50002/docs/FPGA/Lucid V2/shared-ram-gpu-cpu.md

 ```

 {:.important}
 The GPU **MUST** produce a new read address request `@negedge clk25`.
-If your driver's address is latched, ensure you are computing the address early so there's no long latency from `negedge clk25` to when GPU produces a new read address request to the shared ram.
+If your driver's address is latched, ensure you are computing the address early (lookahead) so there's no terrible pixel offset.
+If you are combinationally processing the GPU address output, make sure it doesn't take longer than 10 ns.
+This is the time between `negedge clk25` and the next `posedge clk25` (ram issues new read output).

 Unlike the CPU path, the GPU result <span class="orange-bold">cannot</span> be read as a raw wire at the right time because we need the RAM result for the entire period of `clk25` for certain drivers like VGA to work.